abuhelos/meme-generator/README.md

 # Meme Generator

 Made with create-react-app.
-Generates a random image that adds customized text to the top and bottom portions of the image.
+Generates a random image that can be given customized text to the top and bottom portions of the image.

 ## What I learned